 By: Shane Thomas, Global Digital Ag Lead

 Variable Rate Technology (VRT) has been used in western Canadian agriculture for the last two decades with significant success: increased yields, higher profitability, lower costs and more efficient harvests.
 Over the last handful of years, VRT has improved even more, expanding through to all crop types.
 The resolution at which we can create prescription maps has increased to a new level of precision, helping farmers to understand how much to place and where to achieve the best results.
-And now because of the effectiveness being recognized industry-wide, Sask Ag has put together a Farm Stewardship Program—Variable Rate Mapping Beneficial Management Practice (BMP)—to encourage the use of zone maps for variable rate fertilizer and irrigation applications with significant funding for farmers who implement in.
+And now because of the effectiveness being recognized industry-wide, Sask Ag has put together a Farm Stewardship Program for variable rate mapping—to encourage the use of zone maps for variable rate fertilizer and irrigation applications with significant funding for farmers who implement in.

 The biggest use case for VRT is in fertilizer.
 Fertilizer often ranges from 35-50% of total variable input costs!
 Today, there are still studies showing that the main nutrient used, nitrogen, has a use efficiency in western Canada that is not anywhere near 100%.
 That means, depending on the application method, there is a significant amount of leaching or gassing off that occurs, therefore wasting inputs.
 Through variable rate application, we can increase this use efficiency by putting the nitrogen in the areas of the field that have the highest likelihood of response.